+The grades related to the competition principle are the natural ones.

 We are in position of revisiting our initial comparison of rules in the light of the grade's table.
-According to it, if we had to provide a ranking of the rules we would have the proportional rule on top and the edge's rule would follow closely in the second $^{^{14}}$ Recall that this is not saying that big haulers should not get assigned a higher loss (see the discussion in Section 5.4 and the illustration in Section 8). place.
+According to it, if we had to provide a ranking of the rules we would have the proportional rule and the edge's rule on top.
 Interestingly both of them dominate the third one, the flow's rule, according to all principles and the flow's rule also dominates the aggregate's edges rule, which is the last one.

-In the light of the previous discussion we can also draw some normative conclusions regarding the situation in the Spanish gas transmission network: - i) The flow rule satisfies more principles than the aggregate edge's rule.
-Thus, the change in the Spanish law can be seen as an improvement. - ii) There are other rules that seem to exhibit a better behavior than the flow rule with respect to those principles.
-There are many problems where the Shapley value of an associated cooperative game has many interesting properties.
-We can mention, for instance, airport problems (see Littlechild and Owen (1973)), queuing problems (see Maniquet (2003) and Chun (2006), and minimum cost spanning tree problems (see Kar (2002) and Bergantiños and Vidal-Puga (2007)).
-Nevertheless in our case the Shapley value satisfies few properties.
-Of course it could be possible that if we define the associated cooperative game l_G in a different way, we could obtain a Shapley value with more properties.
-7 Axiomatic characterizations In this section we present axiomatic characterizations of the edge's rule and the general family of tracing rules.
+In the light of the previous discussion we can also draw some normative conclusions regarding the situation in the Spanish gas transmission network:

+- i) The flow's rule satisfies more principles than the aggregate edge's rule.
+Thus, the change in the Spanish law can be seen as an improvement. - ii) There are other rules that seem to exhibit a better behavior than the flow's rule with respect to those principles.

+15Recall that this is not saying that big haulers should not get assigned a higher loss (see the discussion in Section 5.3 and the illustration in Section 8).

+7 Axiomatic characterizations

+In this section we present axiomatic characterizations of the edge's rule and the general family of tracing rules.
 We also present an independent characterization of the proportional tracing rule.
-The proofs can be found in Appendix B. 7.1 Edge's rule characterization We first present a characterization of edge's rule using two cost-reflective properties (IES and IS), and a non-discriminatory property (FPE).
+The proofs can be found in Appendix B.

+7.1 Edge's rule characterization

+We first present a characterization of edge's rule using two cost-reflective properties (IES and IS), and a non-discriminatory property (FPE).

 Theorem 1.
 The edge's rule is the unique rule satisfying IES, IS, and FPE.
 Besides, the properties are independent.

-7.2 Tracing rules characterization We present a characterization of the tracing rules using two cost reflective properties, IUE and IS, one non-discriminatory property, VPP, and one additivity property, TA.
+7.2 Tracing rules characterization

+We present a characterization of the tracing rules using two cost reflective properties, IUE and IS, one non-discriminatory property, VPP, and one additivity property, TA.

 Theorem 2.
 The tracing rules are the unique rules satisfying IUE, IS, VPP, and TA.
 Besides, the properties are independent.

 In particular, the proportional tracing rule is characterized with TA with respect to the proportional tracing.

 Corollary 1.
 The proportional tracing rule is the unique rule satisfying IUE, IS, VPP, and TA with respect to Γ^{pt} .
 Besides, the properties are independent.

 The characterizations in Theorem 1 and Corollary 1 share property IS.
 Then, for the edge's rule we have added IES, which is also satisfied by the proportional tracing rule and FPE, which is not.
 For the proportional tracing rule we have added IUE and VPP, which are also satisfied by the edge's rule, and TA, which is not.
 Thus, the main difference comes from FPE vs. TA.

 To conclude, we present another characterization of the proportional tracing rule.

 Theorem 3.
 The proportional tracing rule is the unique tracing rule satisfying IEM.
 In particular, it is the unique rule satisfying IUE, IS, VPP, TA, and IEM.
 Besides, the properties are independent.

-8 Illustration using the Spanish gas transmission network In this section we illustrate the rules discussed in this paper by applying them to the Spanish transmission network, which has a total extension of around 11000 km.15 The computations build upon the optimal network operation in a hypothetical day of very high demand.16 In Figure 7 we represent the Spanish gas transmission network.
-We have boxed the pipes belonging to each hauler, except for hauler h_1 who owns all the remaining ones.
-It is worth noting this hauler corresponds with Enagás, a former public body who initially owned the whole network and still owns around 10000 km of pipes, much more than any other hauler.
-The second largest one is Enagás Transporte del Norte with approximately 350 km and it is worth noting that 90% of this last company is also owned by Enagás.
-Gas losses in GWh/d Network Owned (%) Flow Aedge Edge Prop.
-Tracing Shapley Enagás (h_1) 91.44 4.55 5.32 5.27 4.72 4.69 Reganosa (h_2) 1.76 0.21 0.0024 0.031 0.21 0.22 Gas Extremadura (h_3) 0.61 0.0071 0.000010 0.00020 0.000073 0.0038 Enagás Transporte del Norte (h_4) 3.54 0.31 0.0086 0.027 0.24 0.27 Transportista Regional Gas (h_5) 1.46 0.016 0.000051 0.0005 0.00052 0.0090 Endesa Gas Transportista (h_6) 0.36 0.0045 0.0000019 0.000029 0.000035 0.0024 Gas Natural (h_7) 0.82 0.24 0.00095 0.0062 0.17 0.14 Table 2: Gas loss allocated to the haulers (GWh/d) with $\alpha = 0.002$.
+8 Illustration using the Spanish gas transmission network

+In this section we illustrate the rules discussed in this paper by applying them to the Spanish transmission network, which has a total extension of around 11000 km.
+16 The computations build upon the optimal network operation in a hypothetical day of very high demand.
+17

-$^{^{15}}$ To be precise, what we are representing is the primary network, the high pressure one (operating pressures from 40 to 80 bar).
-The network representation is based on official documents and the ownership of the different pipes is based on the information provided by the Transmission System Operator, where the area of operation of each hauler is specified.
-16The main reason for taking a day with very high demand as reference instead of an average day is that, when studying energy networks for different purposes (capacity, expansion planning, security of supply,...), peak days are the norm and so finding realistic data on peak demand is easier.
-On the other hand, for the determination of the optimal network operation, we have relied on GANESOTM, a software developed by researchers at the University of Santiago de Compostela for Reganosa Company (a hauler in the Spanish network).
+16To be precise, what we are representing is the primary network, the high pressure one (operating pressures from 40 to 80 bar).
+The network representation is based on official documents and the ownership of the different pipes is based on the information provided by the Technical System Manager, where the area of operation of each hauler is specified.